SysKitTeam/docs-monitor/how-to/service-accounts/add-service-user-manually.md

 ---
-title: Add Service User to Local Administrators Group Manually
-description: >-
-  This article explains how to manually add the SysKit Monitor service user to the Local Administrators security group.
+description: This article explains how to manually add the SysKit Monitor service user to the Local Administrators security group.
-author: Andrea Budisa
-date: 30/6/2017
 ---

 # Add Service User to Local Administrators Group Manually